benc-uk/tomb-viewer/readme.md

 Controls:

-- Cursors keys or WASD to move
+- Cursor keys or WASD to move
 - Mouse to look around
 - Keys '[' and ']' to move up & down
-- Space bar to switch alt rooms
+- '1' key to switch alt rooms
 - 'H' to show the help

 There are some options available by clicking the cog icon in the top right.